NostoNews, February 1, 2012

 by Tommy Jasmin

 I wonder what goes through these seller's minds.
 Isn't the idea of a store to sell things?
+Apparently not on eBay.

 What Nosto Premium Subscribers see when they look up Famous Monsters 38

 I think for a lot of these sellers, the eBay store really is more of a museum: a place to sort of show off what they have.
 I also believe most sellers simply have unrealistic expectations as to what they can expect something to sell for.